-If you need some advice on which type of golf shoe to go for (soft spike, spikeless etc), jump to the buying guide, otherwise, let’s dive straight into our reviews of this year’s 10 best golf shoes.
+If you need some advice on which type of golf shoe to go for (soft spike, spikeless etc), jump to the buying guide, otherwise, let’s dive straight into our picks for this year’s 10 best golf shoes.
 We’ll start with a quick summary, then go into the detail of why we chose each shoe.

 Under Armour first entered the golf shoe market in 2015, and slowly but surely have positioned themselves as one of the industry’s leading brands.
 Endorsements deals with top professionals — most notably Jordan Spieth who lends his name to their flagship Spieth shoe — have certainly helped the brand to grab a large market share.

 But while top golf pros wearing your shoes will lend credibility, ultimately whether a golf shoe will succeed or not is going to come down to performance on the course.
 And on that note, the Spieth 3 does not disappoint.

 Spieth himself had a say in the design process of the shoe, and one of his biggest requests was that the Spieth 3 have a more trainer like look and feel than the popular Spieth 2.
 And Under Armour have certainly succeeded, with the Spieth 3 weighing 2 ounces less than last year’s shoe, and featuring additional padding around the heel and the new triangular design tongue.
 Cosmetically, the shoe looks a lot less busy than the Spieth 2 (adding to the trainer like feel), which in our opinion is a welcome change.